Rule 6: Be Consistent

 1. Number of Days

-In order to prove that you can make money and manage risk, we ask that you show us trades over a MINIMUM 10 trading days.
-A trading day is defined as any trading day in which you hold a trade for at least ONE minute, on an instrument that you've used to reach your profit target.
+In order to prove that you can make money and manage risk, we ask that you show us trades over a MINIMUM 5 trading days.
+A trading day is defined as any trading day in which you have executed at least one trade.

 We know this rule can be frustrating, but simply trading and getting lucky for a few days is not enough to prove that you're capable of managing funds.